garden-io/garden/docs/guides/using-helm-charts.md

 # Helm Charts

 The [Helm](https://helm.sh/) package manager is one of the most commonly used tools for managing Kubernetes manifests.
 Garden supports using your own Helm charts, alongside your container modules, via the `kubernetes` and `local-kubernetes` providers.
 This guide shows you how to configure and use 3rd-party (or otherwise external) Helm charts, as well as your own charts in your Garden project.
-We also go through how to set up tests, tasks and hot-reloading for your charts.
+We also go through how to set up tests and tasks for your charts.

 In this guide we'll be using the [vote-helm](https://github.com/garden-io/garden/tree/0.12.41/examples/vote-helm) project.
 If you prefer to just check out a complete example, the project itself is also a good resource.